yungyuc/ynote/nsd/12advpy/advpy.rst

 List Comprehension
 ++++++++++++++++++

-List comprehension is the construct ``[... for ... in ...]``.
-Python borrowed the syntax of list comprehension from other languages, e.g., Haskell, and it follows the :ref:`iterator protocol <python:typeiter>`.
-It is very convenient.
+:ref:`List comprehensions <python:tut-listcomps>` are the construct ``[... for
+... in ...]``.
+Python borrowed the syntax of list :ref:`comprehension
+<python:comprehensions>` from other languages, e.g., Haskell.
+List
+comprehensions follow the :ref:`iterator protocol <python:typeiter>`.

+The construct is very convenient.
+When used wisely, it makes code look cleaner.
 For example, the above ``for`` loop can be replaced by a one-liner:

 .. code-block:: pycon